slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "If it hurts to hear it, look for the truth in it.
 If it comforts to hear it, look for the lie in it."
 -- Naval Ravikant [1974]*

-> *"A lie has speed but truth has endurance."
--- Edgar J. Mohn *

-> *"We are each entitled to our own opinion, but no one is entitled to his own facts."
--- Patrick Moynihan *

 > *"Words are used, first and foremost, to soften the inflexibility of truth."
 -- rapahelz@x*